 Tags are the most common criteria you will use when creating contact segments in Gist.
-They allow you to understand your customers based on their behavior on your site, and as a result, segregate them into contact groups effectively.
+They allow you to understand your customers based on their behavior on your site and, as a result, segregate them into contact groups effectively.

 Tags help you attach a label or a piece of data to a contact based on what they do on your site.
 Tags help you give a visual representation of contact actions.
 Tags are very useful in creating contact segments.

-Tags
+About Tags

 You can add or remove a tag based on what a contact does or doesn't do on your site.
 For example, when a contact subscribes to your newsletter, you can add a tag named 'newsletter' to their profile so they can later be segmented as per requirement.